-Rilonacept is in Phase 3 clinical trials for two different gout indications - the prevention of gout flares in patients initiating urate-lowering drug therapy and acute gout.
-We do not have proof of concept data from Phase 2 clinical trials that rilonacept will be safe or effective in the acute gout setting.
-Although we reported positive Phase 2 proof of concept data from a small number of patients initiating urate-lowering drug therapy, there is a risk that the results of the larger Phase 3 trials of rilonacept in patients initiating urate-lowering drug therapy will differ from the previously reported Phase 2 trial.
+ARCALYST® is in Phase 3 clinical trials for the prevention of gout flares in patients initiating uric acid-lowering drug therapy.
+Although we reported positive Phase 3 data from one trial in patients with gout initiating uric acid-lowering drug therapy, there is a risk that the results of the other ongoing trials of ARCALYST® in patients initiating uric acid-lowering drug therapy will differ from the previously reported Phase 3 trial.
 A number of potential new drugs and biologics which showed promising results in initial clinical trials subsequently failed to establish sufficient safety and efficacy data to obtain necessary regulatory approvals.